alparillon23/Bulk-Text-Editor/README.md

 # Bulk Text Editor
- Allows multiple edits on text files
+ Allows multiple edits on text files.
+Hosted on Render <a href="https://bulk-text-editor-23.onrender.com">site</a>

 # How to Use